2 The Basics II: Accidentals and Beats

 We learned that any note can equal one.
 This means that any note can equal the beat.
 The beat is the continuous and regular pulse you feel when you experience music—it is how you clap your hands or tap your foot while listening to music.

-Although any of the note values can technically be worth one beat, the ones we usually come across are beats equaling one half note, one quarter note, or one eighth note.
+Although any note value can be worth one beat, the ones we usually come across are beats equaling one half note, one quarter note, or one eighth note.

 Recall that the half note can be evenly divided into two quarter notes, the quarter note can be evenly divided into two eighth notes, and the eighth note can be evenly divided into two sixteenth notes.
 When a beat is evenly divided into two, this is called the beat division, or simply, division.